phallstrom/has_meta/README.md

 Adds convenience methods to extract "meta" (as in http meta) strings from models by using existing fields or lambda/Procs for source data.
 Result is stripped of html tags and truncated to length (default 255).
+If the meta is 'keywords' the result will take extra steps to strip white space and remove blank elements (ie. multiple commas)

 ## Installation